Virtual Psychotherapy for Communities Across Ontario

 Is online psychotherapy effective?

 Yes.
 Research consistently shows that virtual therapy is just as effective as in-person care for many people.
-Online psychotherapy offers the same level of support, compassion, and clinical expertise — with the added benefit of accessibility from wherever you are in Ontario.
+Online psychotherapy offers the same level of support, compassion, and clinical expertise — with the added benefit of comfort and accessibility from wherever you are in Ontario.

 Can I access therapy if I live in a rural or remote area?